ArtificialMinds/Cortex-App/README.md

-# cortex-app
-Mobile app for administering Cortex Internet of Things
+# Mobile app for administering Cortex Internet of Things.